gsnlyd/SliceLabeler/README.md

 ## Browser-based GUI for labeling MRI volumes and slices.
+### Python Version:
+The latest version of Python 3 is recommended.

+Python 3.6 or newer is required.
 ### Installation:
 First, clone the repo and cd into the new directory.